Before We Meet

 Once the assessment is complete, I will score and interpret your performance and write a report.
 This usually takes about two weeks, at which time we will schedule a feedback session where we will review your results and discuss recommendations.
 This will also serve as an opportunity for you to ask questions.
 You will be provided with a copy of your report and copies may be forwarded to your physician, attorney, or human resources department / office of student disabilities.

-What differentiates me from many other neuropsychologists is that I provide more than just a report; I can work with you to maximize recovery of cognitive functioning, develop strategies to return to school or work, and provide both support and guidance along the way as you return to optimal functioning.
+What differentiates me from many other neuropsychologists is that I can provide more than just a report; I can work with you to maximize recovery of cognitive functioning, develop strategies to return to school or work, and provide both support and guidance along the way as you return to optimal functioning.